Revenge of the Queens: Episode

-The next day, the nine contestants enter the werkroom and are given their challenge by RuPaul.
-He explains that they will be performing a stand-up comedy routine in pairs, one contestant who was in the final five and one who had been eliminated, with the eliminated contestant from the top two pairs being given a change to re-enter the competition and eliminate one of the top five.
-RuPaul then explains that the audience would be composed entirely of past RuPaul's Drag Race contestants to add extra pressure to the contestants.
-The eliminated queens then choose their partners in the order they were eliminated.
-Alyssa picks Alaska, Ginger picks Katya, Tatianna picks Detox, and Coco picks Phi Phi, leaving Roxxxy unpicked.
-Due to being unpicked, she is informed that she must work solo and be the show's MC, with the benefit of having sole power to make the decision of which eliminated contestant gets to return and which member of the final five will go home.
-The queens then begin to work on the challenge.
+On a new day, the nine contestants enter the workroom.
+RuPaul greets the group and reveals the main challenge, which tasks the contestants with performing stand-up comedy routines in pairs, giving the eliminated contestants an opportunity to return to the competition.
+RuPaul adds that the audience will be made of past Drag Race contestants.
+The eliminated contestants then choose their partners in the order they were eliminated.
+Alyssa Edwards selects Alaska, Ginger Minj selects Katya, Tatianna selects Detox, and Coco Montrese selects Phi Phi O'Hara, leaving Roxxxy Andrews solo.
+RuPaul confirms Roxxxy Andrews will be the show's emcee, with the benefit of having sole power to make the decision of which eliminated contestant gets to return and which member of the final five will be eliminated from the competition.
+The contestants begin to develop their routines in the workroom, then rehearse with Ross Mathews and Chelsea Peretti.
+Back in the workroom, Alyssa Edwards and Phi Phi O'Hara discuss the tension between them.